divart/how-it-works-laravel-middleware/readme.md

 To run the Laravel example:

 - Install dependencies with `composer install`
-- Run the built in server with `php artisan serve`
+- Run the built-in server with `php artisan serve`

 ------